 Students are expected to attend all required pre-clinical sessions and to participate fully in clinical coursework.
 Medical school and indeed, the medical profession, will require you to sacrifice family events, weddings, etc., to work for the betterment of the patients.
 However, certain life events, may necessitate missing class or patient care activities.
 Students in all years should not expect to extend breaks or holidays with Excused Absence requests.
 For example, travel costs to or from a Thanksgiving destination are not considered legitimate reasons for excused absence requests, and these requests are routinely denied.
-For details, please refer to the information in the policy on Excused Absences can be made via accessing your eMedley eKeeper link, and then navigate to Other>>Absence Requests.
+For details, please refer to the information in the policy on Excused Absences.
+Requests for Excused Absences can be made via accessing your eMedley eKeeper link, and then navigate to Other>>Absence Requests.
+While excused absences are granted only by the Office of Student Affairs, the student must inform the course or clerkship director that such a request has been made.
+Students granted an excused absence may still be required to make up lost clinical time and will need to communicate their potential absence to their attending, as well.
+Note that excused absence requests are almost never granted when they involve a course or clerkship orientation except in cases of illness or family emergencies.